 SCANNING IMAGES

 Users can select multiple directories to scan images from, and can later remove the stored database, effectively removing all image directories used by the software.
-If entering a drive letter to locate your image directories, be sure to include the colon after the drive letter e.g. “C:”.
 Please note that the “Browse Images” page, simple search, and “Advanced Search” page will redirect the user to the scan page until at least one directory has been added to the software.
 The application also stores the last scan time so only images that have been modified since this scan will have their metadata read-in.
 This ensures a more efficient scanning algorithm with less wait time for the user.

 BROWSING IMAGES